 This course studies techniques with relation to collaborating with parents, caregivers, community services, and other support services to enhance the learning of the learner with special needs, within and without the academic setting.
 Special attention is given to the development of a transition IEP.

-SPED590 Strategies for Students with Language and/or Math Disabilities 4 credits
+SPED590 Teaching Students with Language and Math Disabilities 3 credits